Alon-V/Chat-Box/README.md

 # About Botchat 🤖

-A real time chat application built with Python, Raw TCP Sockets, and NiceGUI.
+A real-time chat application built with Python, Raw TCP Sockets, and NiceGUI.
-Botchat is a full Client Server architecture using pure Python socket libraries for networking wrapped in a responsive web-based interface.
+Botchat is a full Client-Server architecture using pure Python socket libraries for networking wrapped in a responsive web-based interface.

 --> [In case you want to first look at part 1- "TCP/IP Packet Encapsulation and Capture" click here](/PartOne/WireSharkLog.md)